 A term life insurance policy provides a death benefit or lump sum payment to a beneficiary if the policyholder dies during a specific “term” or period of time.
 Often called pure life insurance, term life insurance is known for being one of the least expensive life insurance options, therefore making it attractive to young families.
 To understand if this policy is right for you, learn the pros and cons of term life insurance as well as everything you need to know before making a decision about whether to buy it or not.
+Consider working with a financial advisor who can provide valuable insight and guidance as you make insurance-related decisions.

 What Is Term Life Insurance?